felipmiguel/batec-ossrdbms-demo/README.md

 }
 ```

-This code will try to get from the configuration a variable named `UserAssignedManagedClientId`, in case it is defined it will try to use it as the Managed Identity Client Id.
+This code will try to get from the configuration a variable named `UserAssignedManagedClientId`.
+It will try to use it as the User Assigned Managed Identity Client ID if it is defined.
 If it is not defined, it will try to use the default credentials.

 The next step is to configure the database connection.
 To do that, use the following code for **MySQL**: